 When choosing suppliers consider the following supplier selection criteria – or exceed – your company's needs are the most effective.
 So, paying attention to key factors in supplier selection that influence your decision-making is important before zeroing in on a supplier.

-The quality of your suppliers' products or services must consistently meet or exceed your expectations.
+The quality of your suppliers' products or services must meet or exceed your expectations.
 Reliability guarantees that quality remains consistent over time.
+Analyse the track record, certifications, and adherence to industry standards of the supplier.

 Cost and Price Structure

 While cost is important, it should not be the sole determinant.
-Consider the entire pricing structure provided by potential suppliers and calculate the Total Cost of Ownership (TCO).
+Consider the pricing structure provided by potential suppliers.
 Give more weightage to long-term value addition over the initial cost.
 A supplier that offers competitive pricing while maintaining quality can be a strategic asset in vendor selection process.
+For deeper evaluation, consider Total Cost of Ownership (TCO) which includes not just purchase price but also logistics, maintenance, and potential downtime costs.

 Financial Stability